-One of the challenges most students applying to study abroad face is how to scale through international university admission skype interviews.
-Most students are afraid of failing the interviews because they have no knowledge of how to answer the questions being asked.
+One of the challenges most students applying to study abroad face is how to scale through international university admission via Skype interviews.
+Most students are afraid of failing the interviews because they have no knowledge of how to answer the Skype Interview Questions For International Students.

 A student from a developing country shared his story about how he successfully applied for scholarships and got a response from a university in Hungary.
-An interview was scheduled by the university and he was informed that the interview will be an online skype interview.
+An interview was scheduled by the university and he was informed that the interview will be an online Skype interview.
 If he passed, he would be granted admission into the University.
-While preparing for the interview, he searched for tips on the most common questions Universities he could expect.
+While preparing for the interview, he searched for tips on the most common Interview Questions For International Students at Universities he could expect.

-Here are 20 Most Common Questions Of International Admission Skype Interviews he found on Study in Budapest Mobile app.
+Here are 20 Most Common Questions Interview Questions For International Students he found on Study in Budapest Mobile app.

-This question often requires you to be concise, short and not go into long stories about your life, the university just wants to know your personal and academic background in a few lines, a simple answer could be
+This interview question often requires you to be concise, short, and not go into long stories about your life, the university just wants to know your personal and academic background in a few lines, a simple answer could be

 “Hi my name is John Doe, I am 24 years old, from Germany and recently graduated from high school with a distinction and hoping to further my studies at your university”